 What is the CDS R-SCAN Registry?

-The registry is a mechanism for radiologists and referring clinicians to collaborate on improving the ordering of imaging exams that add value to patient care.
-By reviewing CDS R-SCAN Registry reports, imaging areas that could benefit from educational intervention can easily be identified.
-Additional benefits include:
+- Associate the CDS data with R-SCAN topics to conduct an R-SCAN practice quality improvement project -- a mechanism for radiologists and referring clinicians to collaborate on improving the ordering of imaging exams that add value to patient care.
+Completing an R-SCAN QI project affords clinicians:

 - Access to an archive of educational material for each R-SCAN topic including activities that award CME and provide hands on experience with clinical decision support

 What Registry Data Are Provided to Participants?